multitudes/AdventOfCode2020/README.md

 This is the code for day13 - I had to think hard for part two, when the first match happens, at which interval will be repeated? getting that interval was key to a fast result..
 however in my case brute force would have beaten me in (coding)speed!
 I guess I love getting confused.
 It took me a while to realize that.
 For instance if there are two busses, the first leaving at intervals of 2 min and the second at intervals of three... the configuration will be repeated every 6 minutes! so when I have another bus leaving every 5 minutes I do not need to check every minute, only at every 6 min interval! and when I find that match, it will repeat every 30min etc.
 I could calculate it very quickly.
-It would have taken hours otherwise!
+It would have taken hours of mac mini time otherwise!
 Also interesting to observe, the puzzle works only for departures intervals which are prime numbers!

 ```swift